If you’re comparing online dermatologists, you should know that this review isn’t like the other YoDerm reviews out there.

 How’s that for digital disruption?

-If you’re ready to try an online dermatologist through YoDerm, and I think you are, you can tell them Caitlyn says ‘sup’ and get $10 off your first consultation.
+If you’re ready to try an online dermatologist through YoDerm, and I think you are, just tell them Caitlyn says ‘sup’ and get $10 off your first consultation.

 DISCLOSURE: This post is brought to you by YoDerm, and may make use of affiliate links.
 All opinions are my own.